Floorp-Projects/Floorp/js/src/doc/JITOptimizations/Strategies.md

 Attempts to optimize a property access on `window` which refers to a property on the global object.

-### GetProp_SimdGetter

-Optimizes property accesses to SIMD vectors.
-Accesses to properties signMask, x, y, w, and z are optimized.

 ### GetProp_TypedObject

 Optimizes accesses to properties on TypedObjects.